clavisound/SlimLoRa/README.md

 # Tested

 - [x] Feather 32u4 EU868 region.
-- [x] Join on Helium with SF10.
+- [x] Join SF10 with Helium.
 Success everytime on 1st window but not in first attempt.
-- [x] Join SF9 on TTN .
+- [x] Join SF9 on TTN and power 0dBm on different room.
+Success on 1st window.
 - [x] Join SF8 on TTN and power 0dBm in same room.
+Success on 1st window.
+- [x] ADR works.
+After join with SF9 at 6 meters from gateway (RSSI -85), TTN sends SF7 ADR command and SlimLoRa conforms.
+- [x] Session restore works with Device address, AppSKey and NetworkKey.
+After Join, there is no need to rejoin if the device is powered off.
+- [x] ADR_ACK_LIMIT works.
 - [x] SetPower

-# Semi-Working

-Session from EEPROM.
-- [x] Restore works with Device address, AppSKey and NetworkKey.
-After Join, there is no need to rejoin if the device is powered off.
-- [ ] Something funny with RX counter happening?

 # Untested

+- [ ] Added battery Level to DevStatusAns, but need to tested it.
+How?
+Can I order TTN to request a DevStatusAns?
-- [ ] ADR.
+- [ ] Test join with SF7-8 on Helium and TTN.

-# Untested and TODO's (PR's welcome)
+# TODO's (PR's welcome) - In order of importance.

+- [ ] Add pin mappings infrastucture for other connections.
 - [ ] Make DevNonce random.
-- [ ] Add pin mappings infrastucture for other connections.
-- [x] Battery Level to DevStatusAns.
-- [ ] Test join with SF7-8 on Helium and TTN.
+- [ ] Confirmed Uplink
-- [ ] Change SetPower style to LoRaWAN style.
+- [ ] Confirmed Downlink
 - [ ] Respect Dwell MAC command
 - [ ] Respect Duty Cycle
 - [ ] Respect Join Back-off (not faster than 36 seconds)
+- [ ] Change SetPower style to LoRaWAN style.
-- [ ] Test ADR_ACK_LIMIT
+- [ ] Random delay for TX.

 # Maybe good ideas